dubcygoat/DevSecOps-YoutubeClone/README.md

 Please note that after running this command, you should follow the on-screen prompts to accept the terms and complete the setup to 100%.</p>

 <p>After completing the initial setup and accepting the terms, you’ll be prompted to create an admin user.</p>
-<p>Administrator Username: Choose a username for the admin account.
+<p><strong>Administrator Username:</strong> Choose a username for the admin account.
 This should be a unique and secure username.</p>
-<p>Administrator Password: Set a strong and secure password for the admin account.
+<p><strong>Administrator Password:</strong> Set a strong and secure password for the admin account.
 It’s important to choose a password that combines upper and lower-case letters, numbers, and special characters for enhanced security.</p>
 <p>Confirm your password to ensure it matches the one you initially entered.</p>
 <p>By creating an administrator username and password, you’ll have full access to your Splunk instance, allowing you to configure and manage it effectively.</p>